yasinnaal/yasinnaal/README.md

 - Guide SAP ERP Projects to Success.
 - Business Process Automation in SAP.
 - Leadership in Digital Transformation.
-- The Resilient Enterprise ( Collaboration, Innovation, and Technology ).
+- The Intelligent Enterprise (Experience Management, Sustainable Management).
-- The Intelligent Enterprise.
+- The Resilient Enterprise (Collaboration, Innovation, and Technology).

 #### About me